Search

 • Stop all activities and sit quietly in a cool place.

-• Drink clear water (mineral water), juice or a sports beverage.
+• Drink clear water (mineral water), juice, or a sports beverage.

 • Do not return to strenuous activity for a few hours after the cramps subside because further exertion may lead to heat exhaustion or heat stroke.

-How can you relieve sunburn?
+How to relieve sunburn?

 • Treat the sunburned areas with cool clothes or cold water.